 Coal mines historic site

 Another world heritage listed site is the coal mines.
 A place where convicts were doing forced labor.
-Old buildings are still standing and you can have a look around and take pictures during a guided tour when you learn all about this place.
+Old buildings are still standing and you can have a look around and take pictures during a guided tour while you learn all about this place.
 You can also walk the Convicts Coal Mine Circuit which leads you around the place in two hours.

 Tasmanian Devil UNZOO